 If the proposal materials do not reach the OSP by the internal deadlines (listed above), the proposal is considered late.
 The proposal will still be submitted as soon as possible, but the PI assumes the risk that he/she may need to correct errors in electronic submission and that the final proposal deadline might be missed.

-The vast majority of proposals are submitted electronically, either through a sponsor specific website/portal, via Cayuse (all federal proposals except for those to the National Science Foundation are submitted through Cayuse), or via email.
+The vast majority of proposals are submitted electronically, either through a sponsor specific website/portal, via Streamlyne (all federal proposals except for those to the National Science Foundation are submitted through Streamlyne), or via email.
 If you are unsure which of methods will be used, or if hard copies need to be mailed to a sponsor, please let your Grants and Contracts Specialist know.

 It's important to note that except in extremely rare cases, sponsors make awards to the University instead of the PI as an individual, which means that proposals must be submitted on behalf of the University by the University's AOR.
 Submitting a proposal to a sponsor as the PI without approval of the AOR will likely lead to the disqualification of your proposal, if not by the sponsor, by the University.